bensadeh/circumflex/README.md

 #
 > Work in progress

-`circumflex` is a command line tool for browsing Hacker News submissions and reading comments.
+`circumflex` is a command line tool for browsing Hacker&nbsp;News submissions and reading comments.

 ## Features
 - Simple overview of top submissions